OdinZhang/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.zh.md

 > **Deprecation notice.** Rules with this modifier are deprecated in favor of the `$redirect` modifier.
 Please note that it will be removed in the future.

-> **Compatibility with different versions of AdGuard.** Rules with this modifier are not supported by AdGuard for Safari and iOS.
+> **不同版本 AdGuard 的兼容性** Rules with this modifier are not supported by AdGuard for Safari and iOS.

 <a id="mp4-modifier"></a>
 #### **`mp4`**